Slurm REST API

 The Slurmrestd daemon acts as an Inet Service treating STDIN and STDOUT as the client.
 This mode allows clients to use inetd, xinetd, or systemd socket activated services and avoid the need to run a daemon on the host at all times.
 This mode creates an instance for each client and does not support reusing the same instance for different clients.

 The Slurmrestd daemon acts as a full UNIX service and continuously listens for new TCP connections.
-Each connection is independently authenticated.
+Each connection and request are independently authenticated.

 Slurmrestd is compliant with OpenAPI 3.0.2 .
 The OAS can be viewed at the following URLs: